The Andrews Government has been handed a fantastic opportunity to create much-needed new national parks for Victoria.

 We need to strongly encourage the Andrews Government to commit to and implement these recommendations to create these new national parks.
 Please send them your message today!

-I strongly support the final recommendations of the recently released Central West Investigation, undertaken by the respected Victorian Environmental Assessment Council (VEAC).
+I strongly support the final recommendations of the recently released Central West Investigation, undertaken by the respected Victorian Environmental Assessment Council (VEAC), for an increase of 58,115 hectares in protected areas.
+These include new parks and reserves in the Wombat Forest (near Daylesford), Wellsford Forest (near Bendigo), Pyrenees Ranges Forest (near Avoca), and Mount Cole Forest (west of Ballarat, near Beaufort).

 I urge you and your government to adopt these recommendations and create new national parks and reserves in the central west.

-These central western forests have incredible natural value.
-They include 380 threatened species, such as the Powerful Owl and the Greater Glider, and seven significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg, Maribyrnong, and Wimmera rivers.
+These forests have incredible natural value.
+They will protect our water supply, including seven significant headwaters of important rivers including the Moorabool, Werribee, Lerderderg, Maribyrnong, and Wimmera rivers, and 380 threatened species, such as the Powerful Owl and the Greater Glider.